dojo/docs/dojo/objectToQuery.rst

               bit: "byte"
            };

-           //Assemble the new URI.
+           // Assemble the new URI.
            var queryStr = dojo.objectToQuery(query);
            uri = uri + "?" + queryStr;

-           //Attach it into the dom
+           // Attach it into the dom
            dojo.byId("query").innerHTML = uri;
         });
       }